RogerMReyes/Reading-Notes/structure-web-pages-with-HTML.md

 To add a link first wrap your text with an \<a> element
 You will then add an href attribute with the webaddress inside double quotes after href
 Ex. \<a \href="htttps/">Mozilla Manifesto</a>

+## Sementaincs

+**Semantics** refers to the meaning of a piece of code ie. what effect does running that line have?
+Ex. of Semantic tags

+- \< articles >
+- \< aside >
+- \< details >
+- \< figcaption >
+- \< figure >
+- \< footer >
+- \< header >
+- \< main >
+- \< mark >
+- \< nav >
+- \< section >
+- \< summary >
+- \< time >

+## WireFrame Design

+A wireframe is how the user/ client wants to process and place the information on a site
+Focus on meeting the clients needs or making the layout as smooth as possible
+Planning the design early will help smooth out the later processes
+Be sure to research the app or product in order to incorpate the data into the structure and vision of the end product

+Wireframes can either be done by hand on a piece of paper or by wireframe tools.
+Paper allows flexability and are easy to change on spot
+While wireframe tools have several extra features that may make the design process smoother